Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Introduction

 The physics of the transition region can then be treated \`a la Feynman, in the spirit of a Wheeler--Misner--Hawking sum--over--geometries \cite{misner_feynman_1957}, as sketched in Figure \ref{fig:lens}.
 A theory for quantum gravity should be able to predict the probability of this phenomenon to occur and its characteristic time scales.
-A first attempt to implement this program concretely was given in \cite{christodoulou_planck_2016} using the Lorentzian EPRL amplitudes in the context of covariant Loop Quantum Gravity (LQG).
-Here, we complete the calculation and give an explicit estimate of the relevant time scales.